Gyle/ClaudioKyle_Labyrinth_P2/Readme.md

 ##### Unity Nav Mesh
 I utilised Unity's script to make our enemy move.
 It intelligently path finds and knows when doors is closed or if the trap door is open, indicating it cannoy cross the gap.
 All done with use of Nav Mesh Obstacle.

+### Most Challenging and Interesting Part of the Prototype
+Overall the most challenging part was using Unity 3D to link the game objects with scripts in the scene.
+All this GUI stuff was hard to work out in the early stages of development.
+In particular, see commit `ed98e514cb23233a415501bb153bc46109b16847`.
+Moreover, the challenge of solving why the dang enemy would not fall by gravity into my trap door mechanic despite carving out the nav mesh when releasing the trap door.
+Finding out that I needed to disable the nav mesh agent and set rigidbody's kinematic value to false, **AND** having to apply the GravityWeight propery to all animations was very interesting, **BUT** difficult nonetheless.